s3v3r4n/fm_social-links-profile/README.md

-# Frontend Mentor - Blog preview card solution
+# Frontend Mentor - Social links profile card solution

 This is a solution to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.